Updated March 28, 2019

 7. Retention of Personal Information

-We keep personal information for as long as necessary to fulfil the purposes for which we collected it, or as long as we have another lawful basis for retaining the information beyond the period necessary to serve the original purpose for collecting it.
+We keep personal information for as long as necessary to fulfill the purposes for which we collected it, or as long as we have another lawful basis for retaining the information beyond the period necessary to serve the original purpose for collecting it.

 8. Your Rights